Darcelle XV: Darcelle

 Cole, who had an interest in acting and had worked at Portland Civic Theater, developed his alter ego Darcelle and came out as gay.
 The name "Darcelle" honors French actress and singer Denise Darcel.

 Darcelle wore false eyelashes, jewelry, and shiny clothing.
 Cole described Darcelle's persona as "sequins on the eyelids, lots of feathers, big hair, big jewels, and lots of wisecracks".
 Avoiding an Oregon law that prohibited the use of more than one instrument during performances, entertainers at Darcelle XV Showplace lip-synched.
 The business was fined after Neuhardt performed a "ballet-like adagio" with another man.

 Darcelle attended social functions throughout the city.
 In 2011, he served as grand marshal of the Portland Rose Festival's Starlight Parade and received the city's Spirit of Portland Award.
 Cole and Sharon Knorr published his memoir, Just Call Me Darcelle, in 2011.
 The book recalls Cole's life, including his childhood, military service, and being Darcelle.

 Reception

 Darcelle XV Showplace has hosted the longest-running drag show on the West Coast.
 In Kelly Clarke's review of Cole's memoir, she described him as "an energetic businessman whose desire for a life less ordinary catapulted him from a job at Fred Meyer to become the proprietor of a counterculture coffee shop, an after-hours jazz club, a rough-'n'-ready 'dyke bar' and, finally, a nationally known drag revue, without ever leaving Portland."
 Darcelle XV was recognized by Guinness World Records as the world's oldest drag queen in 2016, then aged 85 years and 273 days.

+Darcelle XV Plaza

 In 2023, city officials announced plans to rename O'Bryant Square in memory of Darcelle XV.
-The new plaza will replace O'Bryant Square.
-Drawings released in early 2024, show the park will have a stage, public art space, and a wall of fame for notable LGBTQ Portlanders.
+The new plaza would replace O'Bryant Square.
+Drawings released in early 2024, show the park would have a stage, public art space, and a wall of fame for notable LGBTQ Portlanders.

+On June 18, 2026, a ribbon-cutting ceremony was held at the new public space, Darcelle XV Plaza, to honor the iconic drag performer.
+The open-plan concrete square already has a lineup of events planned including happy hour drag shows.
+The official grand opening will take place at 5:00p.m. on June 25 with performances, food, drinks, and a 'glam station' where guests can get Darcelle-style signature makeup.